Highlights

 ISL- 8387: When documenting claims, you have always had the ability to assign a rendering provider at both the claim level and the procedure level via Right-click on Procedure > Additional Information > Providers.
 This allows a specific rendering provider to be designated for an individual procedure that differs from the claim-level provider.
 While this procedure-level provider was already being correctly applied to electronic (837P) claim submissions, it was not being carried over to paper (HCFA/CMS-1500) claims.

 With this release, the HCFA claim now applies the same logic as the 837P for procedure-level rendering providers.
-When a procedure-level rendering provider is specified, their NPI will now correctly populate in Box 24J of the CMS-1500 form.
+When a procedure-level rendering provider is specified, their NPI will now populate in Box 24J of the CMS-1500 form.

 Rendering Provider and Service Location Added to "Expired Claims" Connect Report